8th federal electoral district of Coahuila: District territory

-The 8th district is made up of 205 electoral precincts (secciones electorales) across the municipalities of Arteaga, General Cepeda, Matamoros, Parras de la Fuente, Ramos Arizpe, Viesca and the south of Torreón.
+The 8th district is made up of 205 electoral precincts (secciones electorales) across the municipalities of Arteaga, General Cepeda, Matamoros, Parras de la Fuente, Ramos Arizpe, Viesca and Torreón's southern exclave.
 In it, there is an electoral registry of 251,491 people and a nominal list of 248,186 citizens.

 The head town (cabecera distrital), where results from individual polling stations are gathered together and tallied, is the city of Ramos Arizpe.
-The district reported a population of 346,441 in the 2020 Census.
+The district reported a population of 346,441 in the 2020 census.